1998 Shimonoseki Trial: South Korean response

-International Response
+International response

-Throughout the duration of this trial, there was a growing sense of public awareness on an international level, largely due to multiple outspoken Korean (and Japanese) women, as well as various non-profit and international civil society organizations, such as the Asian Women’s Fund.

-Violence (including sexual violence) against women was originally seen as a “by-product” of any armed conflict, and was considered to be rewarding to those successful amidst the conflict rather than a serious crime.
-But, as the Shimonoseki Trial of 1998 brought attention and awareness to the issue of comfort women and the immense pain they suffered, and as survivors grew more comfortable in sharing testimonies, international organizations like the United Nations began to look at the legal circumstances of classifying rape as a “legitimate war crime” and began devising ways to promote furthered accountability moving forward.
-On August 26, 1999, the UN High Commissioner for Human Rights subcommission created a resolution titled “1999/16” on Systematic Rape, sexual slavery, and slavery-like practices that refers to the McDougall report and encourages increased attention to protecting and rehabilitating victims of sexual violence like the South Korean comfort women in a wartime context, additionally with increased protections for collections of evidence and testimony of any witnesses in gender-based violence and sexual slavery.
+Violence (including sexual violence) against women was originally seen as a "by-product" of any armed conflict, and was considered to be rewarding to those successful amidst the conflict rather than a serious crime.
+But, as the Shimonoseki Trial of 1998 brought attention and awareness to the issue of comfort women and the immense pain they suffered, and as survivors grew more comfortable in sharing testimonies, international organizations like the United Nations began to look at the legal circumstances of classifying rape as a "legitimate war crime" and began devising ways to promote furthered accountability moving forward.
+On August 26, 1999, the UN High Commissioner for Human Rights subcommission created a resolution titled "1999/16" on Systematic Rape, sexual slavery, and slavery-like practices that refers to the McDougall report and encourages increased attention to protecting and rehabilitating victims of sexual violence like the South Korean comfort women in a wartime context, additionally with increased protections for collections of evidence and testimony of any witnesses in gender-based violence and sexual slavery.
 This resolution further calls for all member-states to implement and enforce legislation that incorporates international criminal legal perspectives into their national law systems to allow for comprehensive prosecution measures for acts of sexual violence committed during armed conflicts and wartime settings.
-All of this occurred within the months of the ruling of the Shimonoseki Trial.

-Legacy

-The Shimonoseki Trial of 1998 was incredibly impactful, both for the legacy if left for surviving comfort women, and for its place in a period in which international organizations were categorizing war crimes.
-Despite being legally unsuccessful, the facts found by the Shimonoseki District Court gained legitimacy with both the Japanese public and the international community.
-For the South Korean people, it provided grounds to bear witness through collective testimony and opportunity to heal as individuals and as a nation.
-Increased international attention to such war crimes shone a new light on moral and legal wrongdoings during armed conflict or wartime periods.
-Work done on both ends of the 10 Plaintiffs and other surviving comfort women, as well as governmental and civil society exhibits the many figures that worked together to bring forth justice for those who were victims of sexual slavery within the comfort women system.